-Oliver raised an eyebrow and leant back on his stool chewing on the crackling.
+Oliver raised an eyebrow and leaned back on his stool, chewing on the crackling.
 Roxanne struggled against her urge to resist.
-But eventually she stood.
+But eventually, she stood.

-“The fist challenge was described as Epoch squashing the Minotaur, so after some searching, I found a large boulder above the animal.
+“The first challenge was described as Epoch squashing the Minotaur, so after some searching, I found a large boulder above the animal.
 Dislodging it, it fell onto the creature.
 I heard its neck snap before the area was filled with the echo of it colliding with the stone.
-The second challenge I used a magical scroll of ascending.
+For the second challenge, I used a magical scroll of ascending.
 So even though I cannot cast that level of magic, I had bought the scroll.
 It took every coin I had.
-But was worth it.
+But it was worth it.

 The third challenge was the narrow pass.
 This one was exceedingly simple, so much so that it hurts.
-The pass lead straight to the fourth challenge he faced, but it is a distraction.
-If you search for long enough you will find another pass, still infested with the stone worms.
+The pass led straight to the fourth challenge he faced, but it was a distraction.
+If you search for long enough, you will find another pass, still infested with the stone worms.
 But wide enough to walk through unharmed.
 The fourth challenge was one that is hard to explain.

-In the rhyme it is said to be an impossible feat that defies logic.
+In the rhyme, it is said to be an impossible feat that defies logic.
 Which is exactly what I found, a long gap with no way across.
-Hundreds of meters that Epoch was supposed to have leapt.
-I laughed when I saw this, because it only took me a few minutes to figure out.
+Hundreds of meters that Epoch was supposed to have leaped.
+I laughed when I saw this because it only took me a few minutes to figure out.
 There was a narrow bridge of stone stretching across.
-But it blended into the texture of all the other stone that it was nearly invisible.
+But it blended into the texture of all the other stones so that it was nearly invisible.
 Less of a challenge, just a matter of perspective.
 Or a leap of faith to those who step blindly.